-Over the course of this relationship, Izola Bank has increased its support, both financially and in practical terms, to meet the increasing demand for Foodbank Lifeline's services - presently feeding close to 2,000 people every month.
-In 2020 the Bank will continue working with the Foodbank, exploring ways in which to drastically reduce food wastage which can help improve the country's carbon footprint.
-Staff take an active role with this NGO, participating in events and volunteering at the Foodbank's various distribution centres and stores.
-Our ambition is to help Foodbank Lifeline not only ease hunger in Malta, but also to significantly reduce food waste and carbon emissions.
+In 2020, Izola Bank continued its support, both financially and in practical terms, to meet the increasing demand for Foodbank Lifeline's services which became even more relevant this year.
+Our ambition is to continue helping Foodbank Lifeline not only ease hunger in Malta, but also to significantly reduce food waste and carbon emissions.